hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I want to start with functional programming.
 I dabbled with Haskell a little, but there isn't as much interest in Haskell for graphical progression.
 From what I've read, the Red language looks to cover a lot of bases that interest me, from low level to higher, all under one roof.

 [14:51:55](#2c1dsJTtRcyeq9XgODh2GbyteC9NUV2tCjmRzEwAjb8) <hiiamboris (NOT THIS ONE)>:
-Red is not functional though Ì†ΩÌ∏â
+Red is not functional though üòâ

 [15:02:33](#hXXTLQcJ_ZwczKkZtZeTCSx7SLV9vkF8D-DieeMCK30) <hitesman>:
 Can't say I know enough to be swayed either way, but everything I've read checks off a lot of boxes for me.
 Pouring over what language to learn, dabbling and researching, I think this will do for what I need.

 [15:05:28](#QhyyxToqylt7UTjUbM0v5GuOTYwaRvwBtxbCuFldrxo) <hiiamboris (NOT THIS ONE)>:
-Red will be way easier to start with than Haskell, even in absence of official documentation on a lot of topics Ì†ΩÌ∏â
+Red will be way easier to start with than Haskell, even in absence of official documentation on a lot of topics üòâ

 [15:06:15](#nbwOtX-ixPg0JCznBRB35otjUO0tPnoX_vzFEKhX0HE) <hiiamboris (NOT THIS ONE)>:
 Use the https://gitter.im/red/help room, it's dedicated to help learning.